 the Life of the Buddha Team

-The Life of the Buddha project is supported by a Robert H. N. Ho Family Foundation Collaborative Research Fellowship in Buddhist Studies, the Department of Religious Studies in the College of Arts and Sciences at the University of Virginia, and the Department of Religious Studies at Yale University.
+The Life of the Buddha project is supported by a Robert H. N. Ho Family Foundation Collaborative Research Fellowship in Buddhist Studies, the Department of Religious Studies in the College of Arts and Sciences at the University of Virginia, and the Web Technologies Group of Yale University's Information Technologies Services.

 Andrew Quintman is Associate Professor of Religious Studies at Yale University.
 He is author of The Yogin and the Madman: Reading the Biographical Corpus of Tibet’s Great Saint Milarepa, (Columbia University Press, 2014), recipient of the American Academy of Religion’s 2014 award for Excellence in the Study of Religion in the field of textual studies, and the 2015 Samuel and Ronnie Heyman Prize for Outstanding Scholarship at Yale University.
 His translation of The Life of Milarepa appeared in the Penguin Classics series (2010) and has become a standard textbook for courses on Buddhism, World Religions, and World Literature.
 He is co-editor of Himalayan Passages (Wisdom, 2014) and author of numerous articles on Tibetan and Himalayan history, literature, and religious culture.
 He is former co-chair of the Tibetan and Himalayan Religions Group at the American Academy of Religion, where he also co-leads an ongoing seminar on Tibetan Religious Literature with Kurtis Schaeffer.